 Non-prescription or over the counter medication does not require a physician's signature and need not be brought to school in the container in which it was purchased.
-Only one day's dosage should be brought to school on any one day.
-A "Permission to Administer Medication" form and parent signature is still required for non-prescription medications.
+Medication should be brought in original container and not expired.
+A "MAF" form and parent signature is still required for non-prescription medications.

 An alternative to these procedures is for the parent or parent's designee to come to the school to administer medications at the required times.